ardiloot/SMolPhot/README.md

 # About

 SMolPhot is an open-source operating system independent data analysis and visualization software package for data acquired by single molecule localization microscopy methods such as photo-activation localization microscopy.
 SMolPhot is written in python which make it platform independent and easy to develop open source software package.
-See also our web-page [www.molphot.com](http://www.molphot.com).

 # Main features